California Teen Dies from Brain Injuries after a High School Fight – School Assault Wrongful Death Lawyers

 Some of the compensation that claimants could be eligible to receive could include the following:

-Here at our law firm, our team is 100% committed to getting our clients the maximum recovery available for their claims.
-Whether our experts need to negotiate a settlement or take your claim to trial to reach a verdict, you can trust that our team will fight for your rights to get the payout that you are owed.
+Here at our law firm, our team is fully committed to getting our clients the maximum recovery available for their claims.
+Whether our attorneys need to negotiate a settlement or take your claim to court to reach a verdict, you can trust that our team will fight for your rights to get the payout that you are owed.

 What is the average value of wrongful death claims against schools?
 Case value is based on the specific facts surrounding each case.
-In general, school wrongful death claims can be worth anywhere from $150,000 to $500,000 – and sometimes even more.
+In general, school wrongful death claims can be worth anywhere from 150,000 USD to 500,000 USD – and sometimes even more.

 How long will it take to settle my case?
 The majority of wrongful death cases are settled in under two years, although some cases may take longer to be resolved.
 Although our team is committed to resolving these cases in under a year, some cases are simply more complex and take more time.